 Everette Charles Armstrong, Jr., 71, of East Main St., Morrisville, NY, passed away Monday December 3, 2018 at SUNY Upstate Medical Center in Syracuse, NY,

-To send flowers in memory of Everette Charles Armstrong Jr., please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Everette Charles Armstrong Jr., please visit our Heartfelt Sympathies Store.

 He was born on December 16, 1946 in Rome, NY, a son of Everette C., Sr. and Elizabeth Slocum Armstrong.
 He was a graduate of St. Louis High School in Honolulu, Hawaii.
 He joined the U.S. Marine Corps. in January 1965, proudly serving his country until his honorable discharge as a Sergeant in April 1976.
 During that time, he saw combat in Vietnam and received the Vietnam Cross of Gallantry, the Vietnam Service Medal with 2 Stars and several other medal and ribbons.
 He had also served as HMX1 Presidential Honor Guard.
 On March 17, 1966, Everette married Rachael House in Oceanside, CA. Everette had worked for Conrail in Syracuse and, later for the U.S. Post Office in Syracuse and Canastota until retiring in 2011.
 He was an avid fan of the NY Yankees, enjoyed bowling and motorcycling.
 He was also an excellent carpenter.